|

 - The

-features in terms of card activations, PINs, and topup are identical to
+features of payment kiosks in terms of card activations, PINs, and

-those of web terminals.
+those of Web Terminals.
 The only

 difference is that it is